 - I attract people who share my interests.

 - I am confident when speaking in groups of people.

 - I am good enough to have fulfilling relationships.

-- Wherever I go, I make new friends.
+- Wherever I go, I am making new friends.

-- I deserve friendships that will last a lifetime.
+- I deserve friendships that will last a whole lifetime.

-- Everywhere I go, there is an opportunity for friendship.
+- Everywhere I go, there is a new opportunity for friendship.

 - People appreciate and value my company.

-- I have wonderful friendships in my life.
+- I have many wonderful friendships in my life.

 - I am a loyal friend, and I surround myself with positive people.